magefile/mage/README.md

     log.Printf("Hi!")
 }

-// any function that lowercases to "build" becomes the default target for when
+// Any function that lowercases to "build" becomes the default target.
+This
-// no target is specified.
-func Build() {
+// target is used when no target is specified. func Build() {
     // using os.Exit will do what you expect. os.Exit(99)